By: Digital Dividend | Comments Off on Tizen OS and a Look into the Future | View: 6729

-According to the Wikipedia sources, “Tizen is an open source, standards-based software platform for multiple device categories, including smartphones, tablets, netbooks, in-vehicle infotainment devices, smart TVs, and more.
+According to Wikipedia, “Tizen is an open source, standards-based software platform for multiple device categories, including smartphones, tablets, netbooks, in-vehicle infotainment devices, smart TVs, and more.
 Tizen offers an innovative operating system, applications, and a user experience that consumers can take from device to device.”

-What that means?
-How is Tizen going to impact us in the coming future?
-Many say that Tizen is not only focusing on OS for smartphones but it plans to be iOT (internet of Things).
-What exactly is the term ‘internet of things’ refer to?
-In 2013, the Global Standards Initiative explained the iOT as “the infrastructure of the information Society.”
+What exactly does the term ‘Internet of Things’ refer to?
+In 2013, the Global Standards Initiative explained the IoT as “the infrastructure of the information society.”
 Imagine a world full of smart-‘things’ controlled by machines and sensors making everything sync together.
-Legal scholars suggest to look at “Things” as an “complex mixture of hardware, software, data and service”.
+Legal scholars suggest that we look at “Things” as a “complex mixture of hardware, software, data and services.”

-This is just one of many ways that Future iOT looks like and how it will affect us and the way we use Smartphones.
-It appears like a sci-fi movie in which one can operate all the devices with just one remote control (smartphone).
-If it implemented properly like Samsung and Intel aspiring of, then this can be the next big thing to the smart devices.
+This is just one of many ways that the future IoT looks like and how it will affect us and the way we use smartphones.
+It appears a bit like a sci-fi movie in which one can operate all the devices with just one remote control (smartphone).
+If it is implemented properly like Samsung and Intel are aspiring to do, then this can be the next big thing.
 It will be too early to say how Samsung will handle it and make it useful in our daily life.

 Is the HubSpot CMS the right choice for you?